onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

   * varying workspace access structure,
   * injecting controlled noise or load.

-* For each configuration and time window, build a state `m` in `M_reg` and compute `Tension_qualia(m)`.
+* For each configuration and time window, build a state `m` in `M_reg` and compute `Tension_qualia(m)` using `E`.

-*Protocol:*
+**Protocol**

-1. For each configuration, prompt the agent with a standardized self report query about its internal state and subjective like properties, without using philosophical vocabulary.
+1. For each configuration, prompt the agent with a standardized self report query about its internal state and subjective like properties, without using heavy philosophical vocabulary.
 2. Collect answers and map them into coarse categories, for example:

    * reports that indicate unified, stable, internally accessible state,
    * reports that indicate fragmentation or confusion,
    * neutral or task focused reports with no explicit self reference.
-3. For the same configuration, compute `Tension_qualia(m)` as in 3.5.
+3. For the same configuration, compute `Tension_qualia(m)` as in 3.5 using `E`.
 4. Analyze correlations between report categories and tension bands.

-*Metrics:*
+States where `E` classifies `m` as lying in `S_sing` are again treated as out of domain and excluded from the main statistical analysis.

+**Metrics**

 * Frequency with which subject band configurations produce unified and stable self reports.
 * Frequency with which non subject band configurations produce such reports.
 * Stability of these frequencies across repeated runs and slight prompt variations.

-*Falsification conditions:*
+**Falsification conditions**

-* If there is no statistically meaningful difference between tension bands in terms of self report patterns across a range of tasks and systems, then the current definition of `Tension_qualia(m)` is not supported as a useful indicator and should be revised or rejected.
+* If there is no statistically meaningful difference between tension bands in terms of self report patterns across a range of tasks and systems, then the current definition of `Tension_qualia(m)` implemented by `E` is not supported as a useful indicator and `E` should be revised or retired from `Enc_Q128`.
-* If self reports that clearly indicate fragmentation and confusion cluster in the subject band while unified reports cluster below `theta_low`, the encoding is misaligned with its intended interpretation and should be rejected.
+* If self reports that clearly indicate fragmentation and confusion cluster in the subject band while unified reports cluster below `theta_low`, the encoding in `E` is misaligned with its intended interpretation and should be rejected.

-*Semantics implementation note:*
+**Semantics implementation note**

 Self reports are treated as external behavioral observables.
 The mapping from raw text or codes into report categories is a separate modeling step and is not part of the TU encoding.
 Only the coarse categories and their association with tension bands enter Q128.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
-A lack of correlation between tension bands and self reports shows that this encoding does not capture the targeted effective notion of subject like configuration.
-It does not resolve whether any agent is conscious.
+As with Experiment 1, falsifying a specific `E` in `Enc_Q128` does not decide whether any agent is conscious.
+It only shows that this instance of the encoding does not capture the targeted effective notion of subject like configuration.

 ---

 ## 7. AI and WFGY engineering spec

 This block describes how Q128 can be used as an engineering module for AI systems under WFGY, at the effective layer.
+Nothing in this section assigns moral or legal status to any system.
+It only specifies monitoring and control patterns that depend on tension bands.

 ### 7.1 Training signals